 Throw in an escalating bonus paytable with huge payouts for the highest hands.
 Double Draw Poker provides players with an interactive, skill-based game to produce jackpot payouts on minimal wagers.

 Different Hand Rankings

-With the introduction of two wild joker cards, the hand rankings used in regular poker games are obviously adjusted, as players can now make hands like five of a kind (using four identical cards plus a joker) or a “wild royal flush” (any royal flush utilizing wild cards).
-The complete hand ranking hierarchy used in Double Down Poker can be viewed below:
+With the introduction of two wild joker cards, the hand rankings used in regular poker games are adjusted.
+Players can now make hands like five of a kind (using four identical cards plus a joker) or a “wild royal flush” (any royal flush utilizing wild cards).
+Below you can see the complete hand ranking hierarchy used in Double Down Poker.

 |Five of a Kind||Four of the same card (Q Q Q Q Joker)|

 |Natural Royal Flush||Broadway straight (A K Q J 10) in the same suit, using no jokers|

 |Wild Royal Flush||Broadway straight (A K Q J 10) in the same suit, using one or two jokers|